-Reading a list of eating disorder symptoms is one thing—and that thing might be summed up by the word “clinical.”
+Reading a list of eating disorder symptoms is one thing, and that thing is best described as “clinical.”
 That’s because symptom lists come from the DSM, or Diagnostic and Statistical Manual of Mental Disorders, a guidebook that professionals must consult before bestowing a diagnosis.

-Of course, actually experiencing an eating disorder (ED) is far less sterile than “noticeable fluctuations in weight” and “difficulties concentrating.”
+Of course, actually experiencing symptoms of an eating disorder (ED) is far more intense than “noticeable fluctuations in weight” and “difficulties concentrating.”
 Living with an ED is filled with frustrating spells, hopeful moments, wavering emotions, and all variety of individual struggles.

 Krista Bennett DeMaio, 42, had anorexia, bulimia, and binge-eating disorder throughout college.
 “I struggled with body image from a young age, since I was 11 years old,” says the Huntington, New York, writer.